Intentionality, Literature, and Free Will: An Interview With Niklas Straetker

 G: Are there any specific works or figures that have shaped your perspective on this problem?
 If so, briefly describe them.
 How did they influence your current perspective?

 G: What are you working on right now?
-How would you describe your current research project the way you might describe it to a friend with no formal philosophical training?
+How would you describe your current research project to a friend with no formal philosophical training?

 NS: Right now I'm working a lot on the intersection of literature, legal theory, and moral and legal philosophy.
-For example, we still have it, and it's more or less the same problem we had a hundred years ago.
-Right now, if we had like a murderer, a serial killer, a mass murderer, or a horrible child raping killer, then of course, you'd have the question of ‘madness’ and thus the dispute between the legal system and the psychiatric system.
-The legal system needs to hold people accountable, but you can basically only say that somebody is guilty, or that somebody deserves punishment, if they had the free will not to act.
-So, then, for example, if somebody is ruled incapacitated or non-imputable, then you have to lock him away, like in an insane asylum, but you can’t blame him; the blameworthiness is gone.
-What I have been doing a bit is researching how this rivalry between psychiatry and jurisprudence developed.
-And, I mean, I'm looking at the German-speaking context.
-In the 19th century, how the new disciplines like criminology, criminal psychiatry, were basically trying to claim the offenders by saying that they were medical cases rather than juristic cases, and I'm looking at how literature and criminals in literature, or how authors are reacting to this conundrum, or problem between the legal discourse, and by implication, also, the public needing and wanting to hold people accountable, and then psychiatry and criminology saying "no no no it's medical cases."
+I'm particularly interested in the question of ‘madness’ and the resulting dispute between the legal system and the psychiatric system.
+The legal system needs to hold people accountable, but can basically only say that somebody is guilty, or that somebody deserves punishment, if they had the free will not to act.
+However, if somebody is ruled incapacitated or non-imputable, then you have to lock him away (in an insane asylum, for example) but you can’t blame him; the blameworthiness is gone.
+I've been researching how this rivalry between psychiatry and jurisprudence developed, looking in particular at the German-speaking context.
+In the 19th century, new disciplines like criminology and criminal psychiatry were trying to claim offenders by saying that they were medical cases rather than juristic cases.
+I'm looking at how authors reacted to this conundrum - this tension between the public needing to hold people accountable, and the psychiatrists and criminologists seeking to reclassify juristic cases as medical ones.
 You can find it in Kafka a lot.
-I mean, Kafka had studied law, and he knew very very well, and it was around 1900, when there was this extreme fight between classic jurisprudence and this new kind of very positivistic inductive jurisprudence.
-Also in the great author, Robert Musil, the Austrian author.
+Kafka had studied law and was writing around 1900, when there was this extreme fight between classic jurisprudence and this new kind of positivistic inductive jurisprudence.
+The problem also comes up in the works of the great Austrian author, Robert Musil.
 His most famous epic novel is called Man Without Qualities.
-There, you have this whole question all the time of how to find some compromise, or how to find any kind of solution to this problem that we kind of always want, and need, and can't go without imputing blame and holding people accountable, but on the other hand, we have science telling us 'no, those who are the biggest criminals are also those who are most determined by whatever deficient bodily structure.'
+There, you have this question of how to find some compromise between the need to impute blame and hold people accountable, and the new developments in the sciences which suggest that criminality is the product of deficient bodily or psychological structures, and therefore non-imputable.
 Then maybe, the twist is how literature itself may interact with or intervene in this discussion.